-19 Things Your Marriage Counselor Knows About Your Relationship | Reader's Digest
+Things Marriage Counselors Know About Your Relationship | Reader's Digest

 Content continues below ad

 Stop being pettyNicole Fornabaio/rd.com, shutterstockDo you even hear how petty you guys are being?
 Does it really matter if the towel was straightened appropriately or not?
-Learn what these nine couples who have been married for more than 50 years have to say about marriage.

 Come in early on in the processNicole Fornabaio/rd.com, shutterstockThe earlier you come in, the quicker you can get the problem solved, the less your therapy will cost.

-You need other relationships tooNicole Fornabaio/rd.com, shutterstockDon't expect your spouse to be everything you need: your lover, your best friend, your massage therapist, your tennis partner, and your confidant.
+You need other relationships tooNicole Fornabaio/rd.com, shutterstockDon't expect your spouse to be everything you need: your lover, your best friend, your massage therapist, your tennis partner and your confidant.
 You need other relationships outside your marriage to fill those roles.

 Content continues below ad